LArSoft/larsoft.github.io/testwiki/What_Lynn_does.md

 ## Build nutools releases and the nu or nulite distributions.

-    Erica will talk to Laura Fields about Robert Hatcher building nutools Does NOvA build nu since they&#39;re the only user and LArSoft only does nulite????
+    Erica will talk to Laura Fields about Robert Hatcher building nutools Does NOvA build nu since they're the only user and LArSoft only does nulite????
 (Alex Himmel?)

 -   Both NOvA and LArSoft can drive the need for a new release of nutools.
     -   NOvA uses the full nu distribution.